kalbek/Hack-Summit/README.md

 ## ⭐️ Show your support <a name="support"></a>

-If you like this project give a star to this repositiory.
+If you like this project give a star to this repository.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-A huge shoutout for [Cindy Shin](https://www.behance.net/gallery/29845175/CC-Global-Summit-2015) who is creator of the original design in which this project is inspired.
+A huge shout out to [Cindy Shin](https://www.behance.net/gallery/29845175/CC-Global-Summit-2015) who created the original design from which this project is inspired.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>